MarcoTerzulli/GAVI-Manderoli/Readme.txt

 Query Expansion
 ---------------
-After you have submitted a valid query, you can search for similar articles by left-click on the "More like this" button of a result.
+After you have submitted a valid query, you can search for similar articles by left-clicking on the "More like this" button of a result.

 ==========